Azakidev/matrizal/README.md

 ### Binary, any OS

-For a binary file just use `cargo run`
+For a binary file just use `cargo run`, make sure you have rust installed

 ## Installs